SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Advanced_configuration/Facilities.md

 - **View Settings**: Allows you to configure the rack view structure and to set prefixes for each level in the structure.
 You can also configure the following settings here:

-  - **Automatically Update Views**: If this setting is enabled, rack views will automatically be added or updated with elements based on the element properties detected in the DMS.
+  - **Automatically Update Views**: This setting is considered obsolete and is no longer available from IDP version 1.1.19 onwards.
+When this setting is selected, rack views are automatically added or updated with elements based on the element properties detected in the DMS.
+From IDP 1.1.19 onwards, this behavior is by default always activated.

   - **Automatically Remove Deleted Protocols**: If this setting is enabled, protocols that can no longer be found in the system are removed from the *Protocols Table*.
 If it is disabled, they remain in the table but are marked as *Deleted*.